hellowhirl/javascript-challenges/README.md

 New stuff I learned:
 * Object.setPrototypeOf() [not really used in real world cases though..]
 * console.log from the command line: node (filename).js

+## (3) The 'new' keyword - new-object.js

+So this is what's happening underneath the hood for when a new object is created using 'new.'
+There are 4 things that happen with 'new' when it is applied to functions.

+Step 1) Create a new object
+Step 2) Set the prototype
+Step 3) Execute the constructor with 'this' set to the object created in Step 1 Step 4) Return the created object (with some edge case exception)